Case Study: Establishing Production Consistency and Minimizing Downtimes

 Improve the time and process to assemble and disassemble this die block on the production line.

-Minimize costly damages to the dowel pins and dowel holes.
+Minimize costly damage to the dowel pins and dowel holes.

 Redesign Process